Great for Soups and Cole Slaw!

 vegetables that doesn't immediately spring to mind as being able to

-dehydrate – because it seems so dry to begin with – yet it can be
+dehydrate – because it seems so dry to begin with – and it works very well!

 It's not lacking in the mineral department either: it's a great